 Membership: Three tenured faculty members, each elected to serve a three-year term, at least one of whom has previously served on CAPT or COT.
 All members of the Board must have been tenured for at least two years.
 No two members may be from the same department.
 Faculty currently serving on CAPTCOT, COP, CAFR, or FAB are not eligible.
 No member of the Tenure Review Board may sit for the review of a candidate in the same department.
-FEC will provide replacements substitutions for such reviews as needed.
-In other exceptional cases of conflict of interest, FEC may, at the request of TRB, substitute one or more members for a specific case.
+FEC will provide replacements for such reviews as needed.

-h i.
+hi.
 TENURE APPEAL COMMITTEE